What are retinal holes and tears?

 What are the symptoms?

 Sometimes retinal holes and tears have no symptoms.
-However, the sudden appearance of many floaters (spots or squiggles before your eyes) or flashes (flickers or arcs of light in the peripheral or side vision) may indicate a hole or tear.
-Other symptoms may include:
+However, if you suddenly see floaters, which are dark spots or squiggles in your vision, or flashes, which are flickers or arcs of light in your side vision, you may have a hole or tear.
+Symptoms of a larger retinal tear or retinal detachment may include:

-- a dark shadow or curtain in your peripheral vision
+- A dark shadow or curtain in your vision

 How are they diagnosed?